tshihab07/Covid19-Analytical-Dashboard-of-Bangladesh/README.md

 ### 4. Outliers Treatment
 Outliers can distort visualizations and analysis.
 To handle them effectively:
-We applied a **`rolling window approach`** to detect and cap extreme values dynamically where each division’s confirmed cases and deaths were processed separately.
+We applied a **`rolling window approach`** to detect and cap extreme values dynamically, where each division’s confirmed cases and deaths were processed separately.

 This helps:
  - Reduce noise while preserving actual surges